 Why do we go out of our way to care for some animals, but turn others into products?
 What allows us to continue to pay for animal slaughter, despite feeling distressed when we witness the process?
 If we live in a world abundant with rich food sources, why do we still kill for a meal?

-Animal and mind is a platform to discuss the animal-human relationship, politically, ethically, psychologically and philosophically.
-It is a hub of questions and discussions about the many contradictions and foibles that exist in our current view of, and behaviours towards, other species.
+Psychology & Veganism is a platform to discuss the animal-human relationship, politically, ethically, psychologically and philosophically.
+It is a hub of questions and discussions about the many contradictions and foibles that exist in our current view of, and behaviours towards other species.
 Much is misunderstood about the animal rights and vegan movement.
 Similarly, much is overlooked about the intricacies of species other than our own and how our treatment of them defines our own worldviews.

 This website is written for fellow animal advocates, cynics of the movement, vegans or those interested in veganism, proclaimed ‘animal lovers’ (as well as the indifferent), and anyone with an interest in ethics, moral philosophy, and the human-animal relationship.